basvanderstarre/EVER/README.md

 Primary ambition of the tool is to operationalise bounceback and adaptability for several economic output indicators including:
 1) labour demand (vacancies)
-2) labour availability (unemployment and/or jobs by industry)
+2) to be released: labour availability (unemployment and/or jobs by industry)
-3) new firm formation and firm termination
+3) to be released: new firm formation and firm termination
-4)
+4) to be released: regional ecosystem strength